RutujaWayase/Selenium-Java/README.md

 # Difference between driver.close & driver.quit:
 driver.close: is associated only with current window. driver.quit: is associate will all the windows

+array.length method used for normal/single array
+array.size method used for ArrayList, eg: ArrayList<String>